microsoft/K8s-Storage-Plugins/flexprovisioner/readme.md

         * ReFS is not supported as a file system
     * All nodes on storage server should have iscsi installed
         * add-windowsfeature FS-iSCSITarget-Server

+* S2D (Currently SOFS only)
+    * ReadWriteOnce
+        * **Becareful no fencing is provided, however locks will work**
+        * So if an app grabs their own locks you will be fine
+    * ReadWriteMany
+        * If multiple instances of App can use same data it should already be guarding with locks
+    * Notes
+        * No protection exists against stale container of accessing path
+        * SOFS file server implies CA, see https://blogs.technet.microsoft.com/filecab/2016/03/25/smb-transparent-failover-making-file-shares-continuously-available-2/

 ### Environment variables
 If it is a secret first look at the environment variable and load it, otherwise we append _FILE and try to read that file.